 Out of Bounds is a group theology blog featuring four colleagues who studied systematic theology at the University of Aberdeen in Scotland.

-Jon Coutts pastors Richmond Alliance Church in Greater Vancouver, B.C., and recently finished a PhD thesis on forgiveness in Christian life and community as it is articulated in Karl Barth’s Doctrine of Reconciliation — an interest instigated and deepened by Canadian Bible College, Briercrest Seminary, and pastoral ministry.
+Jon Coutts is Tutor in Theology and Ethics at Trinity College in Bristol, England.
+He wrote his PhD thesis at the University of Aberdeen on forgiveness in Christian life and community as it is articulated in Karl Barth’s Doctrine of Reconciliation — an interest instigated and deepened by Canadian Bible College, Briercrest Seminary, and pastoral ministry.
+It will soon be published by IVP Academic under the title A Shared Mercy.
 In addition to life with his lovely wife and four sons he enjoys vibrant conversation, quality music & film, and the sports of hockey and football.
 (Web Site)

 Justin Stratis wrote his doctoral thesis on the subject of divine love with the help of Friedrich Schleiermacher and Karl Barth.
 When he’s not doing theology, he enjoys spending time with family, drinking whisky with friends, and consuming the lowest forms of television entertainment our vacuous and decadent Western culture has to offer.
 He currently teaches Christian Doctrine at Trinity College in Bristol, England.

-Darren Sumner is an adjunct instructor in theology at Fuller Seminary Northwest and Seattle Pacific University, having completed his study of the christological tradition and the thought of Karl Barth.
-A native of Oregon, he has studied at SPU, Wheaton College, and Princeton Theological Seminary.
-For eight years he worked at Big Idea, Inc., the creators of VeggieTales.
+Darren Sumner teaches theology and church history in the Pacific Northwest, including at Fuller Seminary’s Seattle campus.
+A native of Oregon, he studied at SPU, Wheaton College, and Princeton Theological Seminary before completing a PhD in systematic theology at the University of Aberdeen.
 Darren lives in Washington State with his wife and three children.
 (Web Site)

 What is the significance of the blog’s name?
 First, it simply reflects the fact that these discussions began in the common room of our office at university, which is named after the campus street on which it sits: College Bounds.
 More than that, however, the name also reflects the kind of conversation we want to have.